Taurus Judge: History

 There have been two model number designations for this firearm, the 4410 (no longer produced) and the 4510 (current).
 Both model numbers are essentially the same revolver, and any 4410 or 4510 will yield basically the same performance.
 It got its name "The Judge" in 2006 when Bob Morrison, Executive Vice President, learned that judges in high-crime areas of Miami, Florida, were purchasing the revolver for personal defense in their courtrooms, and after Morrison investigated further, the model designation was changed from 4410 to 4510 to more accurately reflect the revolver's versatility (.45 Colt + 410 shot → "4510").
-Taurus International reports that the Judge is their top-selling firearm.
+In 2009 Taurus International reported that the Judge was their top-selling firearm.

 The rifling is shallower than normal, giving single-projectile loads less stabilization than they would receive in other handguns while reducing the rapid dispersion of the shot from shotshells.
 Taurus developed the shallow rifling after numerous experiments to find rifling that worked well with both types of ammunition.

 Though Taurus deliberately designed the Judge to fire shotshells, the Judge does not qualify as a "short-barreled shotgun" under the National Firearms Act of 1934 as its rifled barrel makes it a regular handgun.
 However, the Judge is considered a short-barreled shotgun under California state law, which has a broader definition of "short-barreled shotgun," and the Judge is thus illegal to ship to, or purchase in that state.